Postdoctoral Fellowship Funding

 Frequently Asked Questions

-A: SCSB has two rounds of funding annually.
-The next deadline to submit an application is Friday, September 29, 2023.
+SCSB has two rounds of funding annually.
+The Spring deadline to submit an application is Thursday, February 29, 2024.
+The Fall deadline to submit an application is Monday, September 30, 2024.

-A: The fellowship funding level is determined by the postdoc’s current stipend, home department funding levels, NIH minimums, and PhD year.
+The fellowship funding level is determined by the postdoc’s current stipend, home department funding levels, and NIH minimums.

 1. Cover page (can be downloaded from our website Funding page).